fkuhl/pm-http-server/README.md

 response is (possibly empty) array of Member

 ## URL = "/member/update"
-request is updated Member with ID response is NOTFOUND if ID not found, or updated Member
+request: Member, consisting of ID and MemberValue response is NOTFOUND if ID not found, or updated Member

 ## URL = "/member/delete"